jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5g.md

 An Account of the Quantity of Foreign Salt imported into Scotland, and of Scots Salt delivered duty free from the Works there for the Fishery, from the 5th of April 1771 to the 5th of April 1782, with a Medium of both for one year.
 PERIOD.
 Foreign Salt imported 	Scots Salt delivered from the Works Bushels.
 Bushels.

 From the 5th of April 1771, to the 5th of April 1782.
 936,974 	168,226
 Medium for one Year 	85,179 5/11 	15,293 3/11

-It is to be observed that the Bushel of Foreign Salt weighs 84 lb. that of British Salt 56 lb. only.
+The Bushel of Foreign Salt weighs 84 lb. that of British Salt 56 lb. only.